jackha/Adafruit-Raspberry-Pi-Python-Code/README.md

 - + to pin 15 of mcp3008
 - - to ground

-switches: one side to ground, other side to given pin.
+- switches: one side to ground, other side to given pin.
+- displays: 2 i2c pins to raspberry pi header, and ground and 3.3v

 Hook up the displays